jdevfullstack-tutorials/gaming-productivity-specs/README.md

 about the Retina display.
 So let's take a look at this.

+Don't you know that depending
-Depending on the distance given, every pixel per inch can be retina.
+on the distance given,
+any resolution can be retina display?
 Even a 1080p can be retina if
 you view it far enough!